Appdynamics/activemq-monitoring-extension/README.md

 ##Installation

 JMX Metrics must be enabled in ActiveMQ Messaging server.
-To enable, please refer [here](http://activemq.apache.org/jmx.html)
+To enable, please see [these instructions](http://activemq.apache.org/jmx.html).

 1. Run 'ant package' from the active-mq-monitoring-extension directory
 2. Download the file ActiveMQMonitor.zip located in the 'dist' directory into \<machineagent install dir\>/monitors/